 3. Reject the proposed rate schedules, suspend the timeline of the FAR adjustment filing, set a prehearing date and order the parties to propose a procedural schedule.
 The commission may order the electric utility to file tariff sheet(s) to implement interim adjusted FARs to reflect any part of the proposed adjustment that is not in question.

-(K) If the staff, OPC or other party which receives, pursuant to 4 CSR 240-2.135, the information that the electric utility is required to submit and as ordered by the commission in a previous proceeding, believes that the information required to be submitted pursuant to this rule and the commission order establishing the FAC has not been submitted in compliance with that rule or order, it shall notify the electric utility within ten (10) business days of the electric utility’s filing of tariff sheets to adjust the FARs and identify the information required and not submitted in compliance with that rule or order.
+(K) If the staff, OPC or other party which receives the information that the electric utility is required to submit by this rule or as ordered by the commission in a previous proceeding, believes that the information required has not been submitted in compliance with that rule or order, it shall notify the electric utility within ten (10) business days of the electric utility’s filing of tariff sheets to adjust the FARs and identify the information required and not submitted in compliance with that rule or order.
 The electric utility shall supply the information identified by the party, or shall notify the party that it believes the information provided was in compliance with the requirements of this rule and the commission order establishing the FAC, within ten (10) business days of the request.
 If the electric utility does not timely supply the information, the party asserting the failure to provide the required information must timely file a motion to compel with the commission.

 1. While the commission is considering the motion to compel, the processing timeline for the adjustment to increase the FARs shall be suspended.
 If the commission then issues an order requiring the information be provided, the time necessary for the information to be provided shall further extend the processing timeline for the adjustment to increase the FARs.
 For good cause shown the commission may further suspend this timeline.
-If the commission issues and order compelling discover, interest will not be accrued by the utility from the time the commission receives a motion to compel until the time that the utility provides the requested information.
+If the commission issues an order compelling discover, interest will not be accrued by the utility from the time the commission receives a motion to compel until the time that the utility provides the requested information.

 2. Except as provided herein, any delay in providing sufficient information in compliance with this rule and the commission order establishing the FAC in a request to decrease the FARs shall not alter the processing timeline.

 (9) True-Ups of RAMs.
-The purpose of a true-up case is to accurately and appropriately remedy any over-collection or under-collection during a recovery period, including the interest accrued at the utility’s short-term interest rate.
+The purpose of a true-up case is to accurately and appropriately remedy any over-collection or under-collection during a recovery period, including interest accrued at the utility’s short-term interest rate.

-(A) When an electric utility files with the commission to true-up its RAM the filing shall be accompanied by :
+(A) When an electric utility files with the commission to true-up its RAM, the filing shall be accompanied by:

 1. Pre-filed testimony that includes a discussion detailing the material factors which contributed to the true-up amount.